javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

 ![](chrome-sources-breakpoint.png)

-A *breakpoint* is a point of code where the debugger will automatically pause the Javascript execution.
+A *breakpoint* is a point of code where the debugger will automatically pause the JavaScript execution.

 While the code is paused, we can examine current variables, execute commands in the console etc. That is -- debug it.